 On Permanent View

-A selection of the most famous and interesting items from the collections, including illuminated Books of Hours, the Ellesmere manuscript of Chaucer’s Canterbury Tales, Renaissance maps, letters and documents by George Washington and Abraham Lincoln, Thoreau’s autograph manuscript of Walden, records of the California missions, and manuscripts by Jack London, Christopher Isherwood, W.H.
-Auden, Langston Hughes, and Charles Bukowski, are on public display in the Library’s Main Exhibition Hall; rare scientific manuscripts are shown in the Dibner Hall of Science; changing short-term exhibits regularly explore specific topics in greater depth.
+A selection of the most famous and interesting items from the collections, including illuminated Books of Hours, the Ellesmere manuscript of Chaucer’s Canterbury Tales, Renaissance maps, letters and documents by George Washington and Abraham Lincoln, Thoreau’s autograph manuscript of Walden, records of the California missions, and manuscripts by Jack London, Christopher Isherwood, and Charles Bukowski, are on public display in the Library’s Main Exhibition Hall; rare scientific manuscripts are shown in the Dibner Hall of Science; changing short-term exhibits regularly explore specific topics in greater depth.

 A small portion of the collection is on view in the Library Exhibition Hall.
 More than 1,000 of the Library’s manuscript collections are described in collection-level summaries in The Huntington Library Online Catalog and are searchable in OCLC’s WorldCat.
 Detailed descriptive handlists of nearly 200 of these are posted on the Online Archive of California (OAC), and more than 3000 images from the medieval collections are available in the Digital Scriptorium.